signalfx/tracing-examples/android/README.md

    choosing.
 Do so now, and verify the app runs.
 4. Bonus step: click around the application, explore the various features (and bugs!).

-In the next part of the workshop, we'll work on adding the Splunk RUM Android instrumentation to the project and get telemetry flowing into the Splunk RUM product.
+In the next part of the workshop, you'll work on adding the Splunk RUM Android instrumentation to the project and get telemetry flowing into the Splunk RUM product.

 ## Part 2: Add RUM instrumentation

-In part 2, we'll add the dependency on the Splunk Android RUM library, making sure that core library desugaring had been enabled.
-We'll write a simple configuration for the library, and run the application.
-If all goes as planned, telemetry data will appear in the RUM product, and we'll be able to see recording of app startup and activity/fragment tracking as you navigate around the app.
+In part 2, you'll add the dependency on the Splunk Android RUM library, making sure that core library desugaring had been enabled.
+You'll write a simple configuration for the library, and run the application.
+If all goes as planned, telemetry data will appear in the RUM product, and you'll be able to see recording of app startup and activity/fragment tracking as you navigate around the app.

 | Objective  | To add RUM instrumentation to the app and see data in the Splunk RUM product. |
 | ---        | ---